EmilEmilHub3/Xliften2/README.md

 Video streaming directly from GridFS

-Frontend that allows login, listing videos, and streaming them
+A frontend that supports login, video listing, and video playback

-Postman test collection for validating endpoints and response times
+A Postman test collection for verifying endpoints and response times

-Technologies Used:
+Technologies used:

 .NET Minimal API

 MongoDB with GridFS

-Nginx for hosting static frontend and proxying API calls
+Nginx for static hosting

 Docker and Docker Compose

-Vanilla JavaScript with HTML/CSS
+Vanilla JavaScript with HTML and CSS

 Postman for API testing

-Requirements to run the project:
+Requirements:

 Docker Desktop must be installed

-No other installations (such as MongoDB, .NET SDK, or Node.js) are required.
+No other installations are required (no .NET SDK, MongoDB, or Node.js)

-How to Run the System
+How to run the system:

 Open the project folder.

-Run the following command in the root of the project:

-docker compose up --build
+Run the following command in the root directory: docker compose up --build

-This will start (Service/port/description):
+This will start the following services (service / port / description):

-MongoDB / 27017 / Database storage.
+MongoDB on port 27017 for database storage

-API / 5000 / Swagger and backend API.
+API on port 5000 for Swagger and backend endpoints

-Frontend/ 3000 / User interface.
+Frontend on port 3000 for the user interface

-Port mappings correspond to those defined in docker-compose.yml.
+The port mappings correspond to the configuration in docker-compose.yml.

-Accessing the Application
+Accessing the frontend:
-Frontend

-Open:

-http://localhost:3000
+Open the following URL in a browser: http://localhost:3000

 The frontend allows the user to: